How to choose a polarizing filter

 - Tamron SP AF 70-200mm f/2,8 Di VC USD – 77 mm

-So there you are, I hope this article has helped you choose a polarizing filter and that you are now ready to make your purchase in an informed way.
-If you don’t know what the effects of a polarizing filter are yet, take a look at this article to find out what a polarizing filter is used for.
+So there you have it.
+I hope this article has helped you choose a polarizing filter and that you now feel ready to make an informed purchase.
+If you still aren’t sure what a polarizing filter actually does, take a look at this article to find out what a polarizing filter is used for.

-Once you have made your purchase, feel free to come and read the article that explains how to use a polarizing filter in photography.
+Once you have made your purchase, feel free to read the article explaining how to use a polarizing filter in photography.

-If you are in any way hesitating between several filters or have any questions regarding this article, do not hesitate to leave me a comment at the bottom of the article, I will be happy to answer it!
+If you are hesitating between several filters or have any questions about this article, feel free to leave me a comment at the bottom of the page.
+I’ll be happy to answer!

-Today, I consider a polarizing filter to be an essential accessory for the landscape photographer, mine never leaves my photo bag!
+Today, I consider a polarizing filter an essential accessory for landscape photographers; mine never leaves my camera bag!
 You don’t need to be a professional photographer to use a polarizing filter.
-Passionate amateur photographers, like you and me, can easily use them, with a little practice of course.
+Passionate amateur photographers, like you and me, can use one easily with a little practice.

-As for you, do you already use this type of filter?
-Taking pictures with a polarizing filter soon becomes a breeze!
+What about you?
+Do you already use this type of filter?
+Once you get used to it, shooting with a polarizing filter quickly becomes second nature!

 Written by Sylvain PONS